axelrodR/SimpleJSON/API.md

         /// Get the JSON::Class type for a JSON object.
         JSON::Class JSONType();

+        /// Get whether to use line-breaks between sub-objects when dumping (relevant to an Array). bool HasSeperateLine() const { return LineSeparator; }

+        /// Set whether to use line-breaks between sub-objects when dumping (relevant to an Array).
+        void SetLineSeperator(bool lineSeperator) { LineSeparator = lineSeperator; }

-        /// Convience method to determine if an object is Class::Null bool IsNull();
+        /// Convenience method to determine if an object is Class::Null bool IsNull();

         /// Convert to a string literal iff Type == Class::String